Galeria-Kaufhof/ha-jobs/README.md

 val lockRepo = new LockRepository(session, LockTypes(ProductImportLockType))

 // Setup jobs
-val productImporter = new ProductImport(statusRepo, Some("0 * * * * ?"))
+val productImporter = new ProductImport(statusRepo, Some("0 0 * * * ?"))
 val jobSupervisor = new JobSupervisor(manager, lockRepo, statusRepo, Some("0 * * * * ?"))

+val system = ActorSystem("example1")

 // Setup the JobManager
-val manager: JobManager = new JobManager(Seq(productImporter, jobSupervisor), lockRepo, statusRepo, actorSystem)
+val manager: JobManager = new JobManager(Seq(productImporter, jobSupervisor), lockRepo, statusRepo, system)

 // You should `shutdown()` the manager when the application is stopped.
 ```

 In the given example, once the `JobManager` is created, it will schedule the `productImporter` according to its `cronExpression`.

-Regarding the `JobTypes` and `LockTypes`: they must provide all your custom `JobType`s and `LockType`s, they're needed by
+The `JobTypes` and `LockTypes` must provide all your custom `JobType`s and `LockType`s, they're needed by
-the repositories when loading db records, which is done when job status are reported (more on this below).
+the repositories when loading db records, which is done when a job status is reported (e.g. via the Play!
+REST API).

 ### Example 2: An Actor Job with Cron Schedule etc.